Modules

 - Use dictionary comprehension for concise and readable code.

-- Prefer dictionary unpacking over update()
+- Prefer dictionary unpacking over update() for merging dictionaries.

 - Avoid modifying dictionaries while iterating over them to prevent unexpected behavior.